 The High Priestess is a strong and clear message to follow your intuition.
-Whenever it shows up, you’ve got to dig deep and trust your gut feeling.
-Don’t discount any nagging feelings or instincts related to your situation just because they don’t make logical sense.
+Whenever it shows up, dig deep and trust your gut feelings.
+Don’t discount nagging feelings or instincts related to your situation just because they don’t make logical sense.
 The High Priestess is connected to the deep subconscious.
 There’s a lot more to your situation than it appears on the surface.

 Love and Relationships:

-Women and men represented by this card can be a bit enigmatic.
+Women and men represented by this card are enigmatic.
 They’re usually calm, thoughtful, and great listeners.
 This makes them great friends or partners for fostering deep connections.
 In love, partnerships represented by the High Priestess can feel incredibly deep.
 These relationships can feel like past-life or karmic connections.
 It’s also a sign that there’s a lot of personal growth and healing that can occur in the relationship.
-This person can assist in learning trust.
+This person can assist you in learning trust.
 Through the relationship, you can uncover more about your true self.

 Career and Work:

 A career represented by the High Priestess is a deeply emotionally fulfilling one.
 This card commonly represents work related to spirituality and counseling.
 This can take the form of a religious leader, a psychic, astrologer, tarot reader, psychologist, or counselor.
 Anything that involves healing, guiding, and uncovering deeper mysteries.
 Jobs related to uncovering secrets and hidden motives are favored as well.
 If you receive this card as representing your strengths or abilities, then you have a gift for uncovering the truth.
 Others may have difficulties connecting the dots as fast as you do.
 Trust your assessments of people.